OmengU/quap/documentation/documentation.typ

 })
 ```
 ]
 At the same time, another message is sent to all clients.
-This message is listened to in the Waiting Room and is used to automatically display new Players as they join.
+This message is listened to in the Waiting Room and is used to display new Players as they join automatically.
-#pagebreak()
 === Gameplay
-As soon as all students have joined, the tutor can simply start the Game by pressing the "Start Game" button on the Waiting Room page.
-This sends the "StartGame" message to the SignalR Hub on the server.
+As soon as all students have joined, the tutor can start the Game by pressing the "Start Game" button on the Waiting Room page, which sends the "StartGame" message to the SignalR Hub on the server.
 There, the first Question is sent to all clients.
-This is done in a separate function from the StartGame function since the sending of Questions is not just required when starting the Game.
+This is done separately from the StartGame function since sending Questions is not just required when starting the Game.
 On the tutor's computer, which screen is projected to a projection screen or shown on a digital whiteboard, a redirection to the page of the `/gameTeacher` route occurs.
 There, all relevant information about the Question is displayed straightforwardly:
 #figure(image("images/screenshots/gameTutor.png", height: 8.5cm), caption: [Game Teacher View], supplement: "Figure", kind: "image")
-The top part of the page features a pleasing gradient background with multiple cards for important information.
-On the first card, the timer is displayed.
+The top part of the page features a pleasing gradient background with multiple Cards for important information.
+On the first Card, the timer is displayed.
 It continuously goes down until it reaches zero, at which point the Question is closed for answering.
 Further detail on the implementation of the timer in the Frontend and Backend will follow further down this section since it requires further information to be comprehended in its entirety.
 Next to the timer, the name of the Question is displayed.
-The last two cards are used to display the points received if the correct Option or Options are selected, and a button to advance to the next Question respectively.
+The last two Cards display the points received if the correct Option or Options are selected and a button to advance to the next Question, respectively.
 The bottom part of the page features the individual Options displayed in a grid layout.
-The colors shown are predefined in an array and assigned to the cards by utilizing a previously unknown feature of the `array.map()` function.
-As it has been previously explained, this function allows for an action to be performed on each element of an array, which is used here to display a card for each Option.
-This has already been done similarly  way in the Sidebar on the Edit Quiz page.
-The new functionality used here is that it also allows the developer to define an incrementing number similar to a for loop.
+The colors shown are predefined in an array and assigned to the Cards using a previously unknown feature of the `array.map()` function.
+As previously explained, this function allows for an action to be performed on each element of an array, which is used here to display a Card for each Option.
+This has already been done similarly in the Sidebar on the Edit Quiz page.
+The new functionality used here allows the developer to define an incrementing number similar to a for loop.
 This number is then used to select the correct color from the colors array.

 On the Player side, the student is redirected to the page of the `/gameStudent` route.
 There, a different layout is displayed depending on whether the Question is single or multiple-choice.
 The difference between the two is that Options are selected and submitted via a separate button on a multiple-choice Question.
 The styling of the Options is also different.
-This page also features a mobile-friendly responsive design, as it is likely that a student might want to play on their phone instead of a Laptop or Computer.
+This page also features a mobile-friendly responsive design, as it is likely that a student might want to play on their phone instead of a laptop or computer.
 #grid(
   columns: (1fr, 1fr),
-  figure(image("images/screenshots/gamePlayerSingle.png", height: 7cm), caption: [Game Student View Single Choice], supplement: "Figure", kind: "image"),
+  figure(image("images/screenshots/gamePlayerSingle.png", height: 6.5cm), caption: [Game Student View Single Choice], supplement: "Figure", kind: "image"),
-  figure(image("images/screenshots/gamePlayerMulti.png", height: 7cm), caption: [Game Student View Multi Choice], supplement: "Figure", kind: "image"),
+  figure(image("images/screenshots/gamePlayerMulti.png", height: 6.5cm), caption: [Game Student View Multi Choice], supplement: "Figure", kind: "image"),
   )
 The way answers are submitted differs slightly between the two.
-Both rely on the same function to send the IDs of the selected Options to the server alongside the Player ID stored in LocalStorage.
-This is done comparably to any other SignalR message described until now.
-The difference between the two is how this function is used.
-In a single-choice Question, each Option contains a click event handler, which runs this function passing the ID of the Option as an argument:
+Both rely on the same function to send the IDs of selected Options to the Hub alongside the Player ID stored in LocalStorage, which is done comparably to any other SignalR message described until now.
+The two differ in how this function is used.
+In a single-choice Question, each Option contains a click event handler, which runs this function with the ID of the Option as an argument:
 #code-snippet(caption: "Submit single Answer")[
 ```ts
  const submitSingle = (event: React.MouseEvent<HTMLButtonElement>, id: string) => {